jtcrowson/platform/projects/ngrx.io/content/guide/store/testing.md

 }
 </code-example>

 In our test, we can use the mock store to adjust the number of books in the collection.
-We provide the `MockStore` an initial state with one book.
-When testing two or more books, we provide a different state using `setState()`.
+We provide the `MockStore` an initial state containing one book.
+When testing the effect when two or more books are in the collection, we provide a different state using `setState()`.

 <code-example header="collection.effects.spec.ts">
 import { TestBed } from '@angular/core/testing';